Nestor Makhno: Failing health and death

 By the late 1920s, Makhno was succumbing to physical and mental illness.
 His relationships with fellow Ukrainian exiles deteriorated.
 His wife grew to resent him, causing the couple to separate several times; Halyna unsuccessfully applied for permission to return to Soviet Ukraine.
 Over the editing of his memoirs, Makhno quarreled with Ida Mett, who quit out of frustration with Makhno's "indecipherable and meandering manuscripts".
 He also came into a serious personal and political conflict with Volin, which would last until their deaths, resulting in the later volumes of Makhno's memoirs only being published posthumously.
 As gossip spread about Makhno, he became increasingly defensive against any criticisms of himself, no matter how minor.
-In the pages of Delo Truda, he published categorical denials of anything from allegations of antisemitism to whether the Makhnovists had used a flag that carried a skull and crossbones.
+In the pages of Delo truda, he published categorical denials of anything from allegations of antisemitism to whether the Makhnovists had used a flag that carried a skull and crossbones.

 Due to the threats of deportation, he mostly kept to his writing, as he was no longer able to attend meetings or engage in active organizing.
 In great pain, increasingly isolated and financially precarious, Makhno got odd jobs as an interior decorator and shoemaker.
 He was also supported by the income of his wife, who worked as a cleaner.
 In April 1929, May Picqueray and other French anarchists established a "Makhno Solidarity Committee" to raise funds.
 Much of the money was contributed by the Spanish anarchists of the Confederación Nacional del Trabajo (CNT), who greatly admired Makhno; the fundraiser in Le Libertaire eventually secured Makhno's family a weekly allowance of 250 francs, barely one-third of the living wage.
 Makhno spent most of this money on his daughter, neglecting his own self-care, which contributed further to his declining health.
-His ideological conflict with the synthesis anarchists escalated and, in July 1930, Le Libertaire suspended his allowance.
+His ideological conflict with the synthesists escalated and, in July 1930, Le Libertaire suspended his allowance.
 Individual fundraising attempts were unsuccessful.